Pitman Efficiency Lower Bounds for Multivariate Distribution-Free Tests Based on Optimal Transport: Score Transformed Hotelling-Type Tests Based on Optimal Transport

 \subsection{Local Asymptotic Power}

-In this section we derive the asymptotic power of the test $\prsc$ against local contiguous alternatives.
+In this subsection we derive the asymptotic power of the test $\prsc$ against local contiguous alternatives.
 To quantify the notion of local alternatives, we will adopt the standard smooth parametric model assumptions from the theory of local asymptotic normality (LAN) (see, for example,~\cite[Chapter 7]{Van1998}).
 To this end, let $\Th\subseteq\mathbb{R}^p$ ($p$ fixed, may or may not be equal to $d$) and $\{\mathcal{P}_{\bt}\}_{\bt\in\Th}$ be a parametric family of distributions in $\mathbb{R}^d$ with density $f(\cdot|\bt)$, with respect to Lebesgue measure, indexed by a $p$-dimensional parameter $\bt\in\Th$.
 We will assume the following standard regularity conditions on this parametric family: \begin{itemize} \item The family $\{\mathcal{P}_{\bt}\}_{\bt\in\Th}$ is \textit{quadratic mean differentiable} (QMD) at $\bt=\bt_0\in\Theta$ (see~\cite[Definition 12.2.1]{LR05} for related definitions).
-The QMD assumption implies differentiability in norm of the square root of the density, which holds for most standard families of distributions, including exponential families in natural form.
+It holds for most standard families of distributions, including exponential families in natural form.

 \item For $\bm X \sim \mathcal{P}_{\bt_0}$, $\mathbb{E}_{\bt_0}\left(\lVert\boldsymbol{\eta}(\bm X, \bt_0)\rVert^2\right) < \infty$, where $\boldsymbol{\eta}(\cdot, \bt) := \frac{\nabla_{\bt} f(\cdot|\bt)}{f(\cdot|\bt)}$ is the \textit{score function}.
 Also, suppose that the Fisher information exists at $\bt_0$, that is, $I(\bt_0):=\E_{\bt_0}[\boldsymbol{\eta}(\bX, \bt_0)\boldsymbol{\eta}(\bX, \bt_0)^{\top}]$ exists and is invertible. \end{itemize} Under these regularity assumptions, we will consider the following sequence of hypotheses: